SDBrett/jekyllblog/_posts/2016-10-21-nsx-network-and-security-functions-and-services.md

 L2 VPN: For extending L2 between sites.
 Traffic is sent over SSL using TCP443.
 Both end points need to be NSX Edge.
 Users a client / server relationship.

-**API:** NSX management exposes API&#8217;s to allow programmatic configuration of the network and an integration point for 3rd party partners.
+**API:** NSX management exposes API';s to allow programmatic configuration of the network and an integration point for 3rd party partners.
 This integration allows NSX to be consumed through self-service portals.

 **Operations:** Central CLI, Traceflow, SPAN and IPFIX for monitoring and troubleshooting.